Brad Paisley Speaks Out About Not Hosting CMA Awards With Carrie Underwood For The First Time In 11 Years

 — Susan (@Suellen11) August 19, 2019

-As reported by Variety, while it’s not explicitly clear if Brad will be back next year, CMA appear to have hinted at his impending return by suggesting that the change in the hosting line-up this year may just be a one-off to help celebrate the amazing women within the genre who don’t always get acknowledged.
+As reported by Variety, while it’s not explicitly clear if Brad will be back next year, CMA appears to have hinted at his impending return by suggesting that the change in the hosting line-up this year may be a one-off to help celebrate the amazing women within the genre who don’t always get acknowledged.

 “It’s an incredible honor to welcome Carrie, Reba and Dolly to the CMA Awards stage this year,” Country Music Association’s CEO, Sarah Trahern, said in a statement.